Tips for Filing a Roofing Replacement Insurance Claim

 3. Have a Local Roofing Contractor Already in Mind

 Keep in mind that not all roofing contractors will be approved by your insurance provider.
 In addition, not all contractors have experience working with your insurance company.
-Make sure that you choose a reputable local company in the Pensacola area that is already approved by your insurance provider to avoid any delays.
+Make sure that you choose a reputable local company in the Florida area that is already approved by your insurance provider to avoid any delays.

 What You Can Do After the Hurricane Strikes